kaoboy7/bloomberg-law-help-1/docs/blh-000-whats-new.md

 ---
 ### [Subscribe to our monthly What’s New Update](https://pro.bloomberglaw.com/whats-new-opt-in/ "Subscribe to our monthly What’s New Update")

+## August 2020

+### IN FOCUS

+[In Focus: Schrems II](https://www.bloomberglaw.com/product/privacy/page/pds_infocus_schrems_ii) was created in response to a landmark ruling by the Court of Justice of the European Union (CJEU) regarding cross-border data transfers.
+The In Focus page provides a one-stop-shop for: Practical Guidance published and updated in response to the CJEU ruling; the primary source material from CJEU, EU agencies, and the Department of Commerce; Bloomberg Law Analysis and Bloomberg Law News coverage; and links to additional Schrems II and GDPR resources across Bloomberg Law.
+It is available on the [Privacy &amp; Data Security Practice Center](https://www.bloomberglaw.com/product/privacy/page/pds_home) and the [In Focus Resources](https://www.bloomberglaw.com/page/infocus_home) homepage.

+### PRACTICAL GUIDANCE

+#### Legal Operations

+Three new Legal Operations Practical Guidance topic pages – [Legal Organization Planning](https://www.bloomberglaw.com/product/BLPG/page/cp_pg_org_planning), [Outside Legal Services](https://www.bloomberglaw.com/product/BLPG/page/cp_pg_outside_legal_services), and [Legal Project Management](https://www.bloomberglaw.com/product/BLPG/page/cp_pg_project_mgmt) – contain overviews, checklists, flowcharts, and sample forms to assist practitioners in managing their department&#39;s business strategy, spend matters, outside relationships, and internal records and knowledge.
+The new pages are available via [In Focus: Legal Operations](https://www.bloomberglaw.com/product/corporate/cp_home/page/cp_infocus_legalops), which has been revamped so that the Practical Guidance documents are now easily accessible and organized into categories more relevant to legal professionals.
+The new topic pages are also accessible via the [Corporate Practical Guidance Library](https://www.bloomberglaw.com/product/corporate/cp_home/page/cp_pg_library) and [Practical Guidance](https://www.bloomberglaw.com/product/blpg/page/pg_home) homepage.

+#### Bankruptcy

+A new Practical Guidance suite, [Chapter 13 Bankruptcy](https://www.bloomberglaw.com/product/bky/bky_home/page/bky_pg_ch13_bankruptcy), guides a user through the process of planning for and filing the Chapter 13 bankruptcy petition and related documents.
+It provides broad subject overviews, as well as detailed annotations for filling out the schedules and forms.
+The annotations and Practice Tips throughout these documents are integrated with other platform tools such as **Points of Law** and **Smart Code** , and link to related Practical Guidance documents.
+The new Practical Guidance suite is available on the [Bankruptcy Practice Center](https://www.bloomberglaw.com/product/bky/page/bky_home) and the [Practical Guidance](https://www.bloomberglaw.com/product/blpg/page/pg_home) homepage.

+### TRACKERS

+The [Supreme Court IP Case Developments Tracker](https://www.bloomberglaw.com/product/ip/pts_home/document/XDBMH7QG000000), featured in the Practice Tools tile of both the [Patent &amp; Trade Secrets](https://www.bloomberglaw.com/product/ip/page/pts_home) and the [Trademarks &amp; Copyrights](https://www.bloomberglaw.com/product/ip/page/tc_home)Practice Centers, contains a link to the Supreme Court docket in the Amici column.
+This allows users to directly access all amici briefs via one link, and has the benefit of streamlining the table and allowing for real-time access to filings.

+### BRIEF ANALYZER

+Subscribers and trial users can provide their feedback on [Brief Analyzer](https://www.bloomberglaw.com/product/blaw/analyses/briefs/new) directly within the product.
+After running a brief analysis, a green **Help Us Improve** widget displays at the top of the center panel.
+After clicking this widget, a pop-up will appear with a field to enter feedback.

+### JUDICIAL ANALYTICS; DOCKETS

+Judicial Analytics, a component of the [Litigation Analytics](https://www.bloomberglaw.com/product/blaw/litigation/analytics/new) tool, is now accessible from [Bloomberg Law Dockets](https://www.bloomberglaw.com/v2_start#advanced-search/dockets_v3).
+This enhancement applies to **in-scope** , **federal** , **civil** dockets for the relevant judge, i.e., a civil docket where the judge is an active federal district court judge and the case type is one covered in the Litigation Analytics database (see Nature of Suit codes.)

+### ABA/BLOOMBERG LAW LAWYERS&#39; MANUAL ON PROFESSIONAL CONDUCT

+With the shift to electronic-only Practice Guides, the citation style of the [ABA/Bloomberg Law Lawyers&#39; Manual on Professional Conduct](https://www.bloomberglaw.com/product/mopc/page/mopc_home) has eliminated page references.
+The new citation style is: **Law.
+Man.
+Prof. Conduct \<Division\>:\<Chapter\>.\<Section\>**.

 ## July 2020

 ### BLOOMBERG LAW NEWS